TRAVEL TIPS FOR A FAMILY HOLIDAY

 16. KEEP EVERYONE HAPPY

-tip: give the children options, include them in the plans and some days let them decide what they want to do.
-You may have booked a day out at the local ploughing championships, but is it really something the children want to do?
+tip: give the children options, include them in the plans and allow them decide what they want to do.
+You may be interested in day out at the local ploughing championships, but are they?

 17. JOT IT DOWN